jedomed/acnh_autopainter/README.md

 # AC:NH auto-painter v1.1
 Python script to paint a pattern in AC:NH based on an input image.
-Made for and test on Yuzu.
+Made for and tested on Yuzu.

 Input image must be:
 * 32x32 pixels